-At the time of this writing, the SFF and LFF implementations have been optimized to support the following standard line side I/O implementations:
+At the time of this writing, the SFF and LFF implementations have been optimized to support the standard line side I/O implementations shown in Table 7.
+OCP NIC 3.0 cards may implement a subset of line side connectors and shall stay within the allowed I/O area as depicted in Section 2.4.3 for SFF and Section 2.4.4 for LFF.

 Form Factor Max Topology Connector Count

 SFF 2x QSFP+/QSFP28

 SFF 4x SFP+/SFP28

 SFF 4x RJ45

 LFF 2x QSFP+/QSFP28

 LFF 4x SFP+/SFP28

 LFF 4x RJ45